Past Productions and Awards

 - Much Ado About Nothing

-Irene Ryan Awards
+Irene Ryan Nominations

 The Department of Theatre Arts has competed in the Kennedy Center American College Theater Festival for over ten years.
 Through participation with the KCACTF, students have been nominated for the Irene Ryan, a national acting award for excellence in the craft and art of acting and design.
 Past nominees include: